Why Are Coffee Prices Increasing? The Real Story Behind Your Morning Cup

 - Rising Costs: Fertilizers, labor, and farming equipment are more expensive than ever.

 - Crop Switching: Some farmers are choosing to grow other crops because coffee is becoming less profitable.
+Such as Durien and Pepper

 As a result, less coffee is making it to the market, causing supply shortages and price increases.